NCERT Book Solutions for Class 9 Geography Chapter 4 – CBSE Free PDF Download

 5. Distribution of Rainfall

-The world is divided into a number of climatic regions and climate plays a very important role in determining the lifestyle of people, the vegetation and the type of animals that can survive in specific climatic conditions.
-The entire existence of living beings revolves around the climatic conditions and students will study about the same in this chapter.
+The world is divided into a number of climatic regions, and climate plays a very important role in determining the lifestyle of people, the vegetation and the type of animals that can survive in specific climatic conditions.
+The entire existence of living beings revolves around climatic conditions, and students will study the same in this chapter.

-To get the chapterwise answers of History, Geography, Political Science and Economics textbook go through the NCERT Solutions for Class 9 Social Science page.
+To get the chapter-wise answers of History, Geography, Political Science and Economics textbooks, go through the NCERT Solutions for Class 9 Social Science page.